-Semester(s): 2 Prerequisite: French I and II Grade Level(s): 9, 10, 11, 12
+Honors French III Semester(s): 2 Prerequisite: French I and II

-Honors French III enables students to begin to successfully handle a variety of communicative tasks and social situations at an intermediate level of target language proficiency.
-Students will practice strategies that help them to sustain understanding over longer stretches of time on a number of topics.
-Additionally, they will develop practical writing needs and will begin reading short literary texts.
-Students develop an ability to explain cultural similarities and differences by being able to see things from the target culture's frame of reference.
+Honors French III allows students to begin to successfully handle a variety of communicative tasks and social situations at an intermediate level of French proficiency.
+Students practice strategies that help them to sustain understanding over longer stretches of time on a number of topics.
+Additionally, they develop practical writing needs and begin reading short literary texts.
+Students expand on their ability to explain cultural similarities and differences by being able to see things from the French point-of-view.

-50173S1/50173S2 Honors French IV
+Honors French IV

-Semester(s): 2 Prerequisite: French I, II, and
+Semester(s): 2 Prerequisite: French I, II, and III Grade Level(s): 10, 11, 12

-Honors French IV focuses on developing and extending proficiency in listening, speaking, reading, and writing skills.
-Students will develop interpretive communication skills by reading authentic texts and by listening to real-world target language media.
-Students will develop interpersonal and presentational communication skills through writing a broad selection of compositions, including creative, interpersonal, and academic modes and through a wide variety of opportunities to speak in both formal and informal situations.
-Students will explore cultural topics and develop global awareness through the target language with the goal of interacting with cultural competence.
+Honors French IV focuses on extending proficiency in listening, speaking, reading, and writing skills.
+Students develop interpretive communication skills by reading authentic texts and by listening to real-world French media.
+Students expand interpersonal and presentational communication skills through writing a broad selection of compositions, including creative, interpersonal, and academic modes and through a wide variety of opportunities to speak in both formal and informal situations.
+Students explore cultural topics and develop global awareness with the goal of interacting with French cultural competence.
 To best facilitate the study of language and culture, the course is taught almost exclusively in French.